Cozy White Bean Stew

 Caitlin’s Cooking Tips

-• Cannellini Beans: I prefer to use cannellini beans in this recipe, because they have a medium-firm texture and break down just slightly, which makes the soup more thick and creamy.
+• Cannellini Beans: My favorite!
+They have a medium-firm texture and break down just slightly to make the stew thick and creamy.

 Serving Suggestions